 Try it

-Draft a floor framing plan in your browser — joists, beams, bearing walls, openings, dimensions — and export it.
+Draft a floor framing plan in your browser, with joists, beams, bearing walls, openings, and dimensions, then export it.
 Open the framing studio to start, or begin from a template.